helenahagman/bay-lake-winery/README.md

 ## Why this project

-I built this page for my 4th project in the Code Institute course for the Diploma in Full Stack Software Development.
-I wanted to build a good-looking website where the functionality for online booking of Personal Trainer sessions would be possible and where both the user and the owner of the site can get the information they need.
-As building an online booking for Personal Trainer Sessions will be one of my projects for my current job as well this fall, I used the opportunity to talk to my boss for user stories and planning of the project.
-Key points that would be crucial for the real site have been a part of this project.
+I built this page for my 5th project in the Code Institute course for the Diploma in Full Stack Software Development.
+I wanted to build a well designed website where the functionality for online phurchases of wine from the vineyard would be key and where the user and the owner of the site will get the information they need.
+The project is base on the key elements of the course and the requirements for PP5.
+The idea of a small family owned vineyard comes from the lonely grapevine in my own backyard that produces large quantities of grapes each year and the winemaking that follows for my small family.

 ## Strategy